 Proofreading is essential for ensuring that your documents and publications are presented at an acceptable standard for your readers.
-Organisations seeking cheap proof-reader often don’t get the results they were looking for.
+Organisations seeking a cheap proofreader often don’t get the results they were looking for.
 The following case study highlights why cheap proofreading usually isn’t the best choice.

-A local council learns about the true cost of cheap proof-reader
+A local council learns about the true cost of a cheap proofreader

 In 2014, a local council hired us to proofread their annual report.
 The task was to mark up a PDF of the annual report and note errors, inconsistencies and style issues.
 Specifically, they needed the report to match the style conventions found in the Australian Style manual for authors, editors and printers.
 It took us around one week to proofread the annual report.
 This included hundreds of mark-ups in the PDF noting the mistakes and changes needed to conform to the style manual.
 After receiving the document, the local council was very happy with our proofreading work.